2023

 Internationally Renowned Experts

-- Law at Queen's is taught by world-leading experts in the area of human rights.
+Law at Queen's is taught by world-leading experts in the area of human rights.
 Our staff have close research links with the professions, government and civil society.
-Law at Queen's is in the top 150 Law Schools worldwide and we are ranked 19th in the world for global outlook.
+The School of Law at Queen’s is a member to the prestigious Law Schools Global League (LSGL).
+This is made up of 33 Law Schools worldwide whose members share a commitment to foster the globalisation of law as well as the integration of global law into their research and teaching.
+Law at Queen's is in the top 150 Law Schools worldwide and we are ranked 18th in the world for international outlook.
 Research in Law was ranked 8th in the UK in the most recent Research Assessment Exercise (2021).

 Student Experience

-The LLM in Human Rights Law provides students with stimulating insights into how fundamental principles concerning rights and justice are applied (or not) in the world today.
-Adopting an international and comparative approach, the programme focuses on contemporary issues and considers provocative questions about the appropriateness of relevant policies and initiatives.
+The LLM in International Human Rights Law provides students with stimulating insights into how fundamental principles concerning rights and justice are applied (or not) in the world today.
+Adopting an international and comparative approach, the programme focuses on contemporary issues and considers questions about the effectiveness and impact of human rights standards and institutions, locally and globally.

 Professor Colin Harvey